markromanmiller/dddr/README.md

 # About

-The R package `vrmvrm` (pronouced *vroom-vroom*) is a tidyverse-style toolset for working with spatial data.
-Unlike most packages working with spatial data in R, we have focused on small-scale data rather than geographic data.
-This is because the package creator has a background in behavioral data collected virtual and augmented reality studies.
+The R package `vrmvrm` (pronouced *vroom-vroom*) is a [`vctrs`](https://github.com/r-lib/vctrs/)-based package for working with three-diensional spatial data.
+It gives points, velocities, and rotations first-class vector status in R, enabling usage as column types within `data.frame`s and `tibble`s.

+In contrast to most spatial R packages like `sf` that work with geographic, 2-dimensional data, `vrmvrm` works best with 3-dimensional data.
+The origin of this package was to analyze behavioral data (e.g, hand motion, head direction) in studies of virtual and augmented reality.

 [![Build
 Status](https://travis-ci.com/MrMallIronmaker/vrmvrm.svg?branch=master)](https://travis-ci.com/MrMallIronmaker/vrmvrm)